msb217/trainingpeaks-elevation-correction-utility/README.md

 This script is useful if you have hundreds of activities you'd like to apply elevation correction to and do not want to manually correct all of them via the web app.

 ## Usage
-1. Read the disclaimer below
-2. Sign into TrainingPeaks via your web browser
+1. Sign into TrainingPeaks via your web browser
-3. Navigate to the 'Network' tab of your browser's dev tools
+2. Navigate to the 'Network' tab of your browser's dev tools
-4. Obtain the two request headers `Cookie` and `User-Agent` from a request to `tpapi.trainingpeaks.com`.
+3. Obtain the two request headers `Cookie` and `User-Agent` from a request to `tpapi.trainingpeaks.com`.
 You may need to check multiple requests for `Cookie`.
 You will need to update `Cookie` whenever your TrainingPeaks session is closed.
-5. Set `Cookie` and `User-Agent` as environment variables with the names `TRAININGPEAKS_SESSION_COOKIE` and `TRAININGPEAKS_USER_AGENT`
+4. Set `Cookie` and `User-Agent` as environment variables with the names `TRAININGPEAKS_SESSION_COOKIE` and `TRAININGPEAKS_USER_AGENT`
-6. Find a request to `tpapi.trainingpeaks.com` with the path prefix `/fitness/v1/athletes/{athlete_id}`.
+5. Find a request to `tpapi.trainingpeaks.com` with the path prefix `/fitness/v1/athletes/{athlete_id}`.
-7. Set the numeric `athlete_id` to an environment variable `TRAININGPEAKS_ATHLETE_ID`
+6. Set the numeric `athlete_id` to an environment variable `TRAININGPEAKS_ATHLETE_ID`

 ```
 ➜  python correct.py --start-date 2021-01-01 --tags running cycling